Comment (0)

 Additionally:

-• jam, for filling (traditionally – rose petal jam)
+• jam for filling (traditionally – rose petal jam)

-• icing sugar, for a glaze
+• icing sugar for a glaze

 Sift plain flour and mix with dried yeast (with fresh ones, first make a leaven).
 Add remaining ingredients (except the butter or oil) and knead.
 When the dough is formed add the melted butter (or oil) and knead again.
-Knead until the dough is smooth, stretchy and elastic (you can knead by hands or in the bowl of your stand mixer using the dough hook).
-Form the dough into a round ball and put in the lightly floured bowl.
-Cover with a towel and let rise in warm place until doubled in size (about 1.5 hours).
+Knead until the dough is smooth, stretchy and elastic (you can knead by hand or in the bowl of your stand mixer using the dough hook).
+Form the dough into a round ball and put it in the lightly floured bowl.
+Cover with a towel and let rise in a warm place until doubled in size (about 1.5 hours).

 Basic icing: